GruffTrick/GruffTrick/README.md

 ## Hi!
 I'm Gruff :) 👋

 Software Engineer, web developer and all-round tech enthusiast.
-I am writing primarily in Java, Rust, and Python.
+I comfortably work across the full-stack using languages such as Java, Rust, and Python, in addition to HTML/CSS, JavaScript and React.

 ***My Languages:***